Gulf Coast Beaches

 RIP CURRENTS- They is underwater streams that flow extremely quickly and are changing always with the sand dunes and tide.
 The rip currents are detected by air and posted, but not all of them can be detected so take care to swim near designated areas.
 You cannot swim against the riptides and will need to know that they exist and require attention at all times when swimming… Never swim alone- always make sure you have a friend with you in the water in the case of an emergency.

-RAIN PONCHO – One definite about the weather in Florida…it changes like the clock…morning sun afternoon rain and back to sun for a beautiful sunset… So pack a Poncho and extra water…do yourself a favor and check the weather before leaving your Windsor Hills Resort vacation home.
+RAIN PONCHO – One definite about the weather in Florida…it changes like the clock…morning sun afternoon rain and back to sun for a beautiful sunset… So pack a Poncho and extra water…do yourself a favor and check the weather before leaving your Windsor Hills Community vacation home.

 Florida’s beaches along the Gulf of Mexico feature peaceful waters, white sands, and off-the-beaten path destinations for natural beach lovers.